Totino's: History

+Totino's expanded as a frozen-pizza manufacturing company in the 1960s, first selling frozen pastas out of their restaurant, then expanding to frozen pizza when they purchased a plant in St. Louis Park, Minnesota in 1961.
+In 1970, they built a larger-capacity plant in Fridley.
+The Totinos sold their frozen pizza business to the Pillsbury Company in 1975, where Rose Totino was named as vice-president.
+After the acquisition, Rose Totino helped develop a new in-house crust and the brand grew nationwide.
+By the 1970s, they were the top-selling frozen pizza in the United States.
+Totino-Grace High School in Fridley was renamed after the brand's founders in 1980.

 Separately, Jeno Paulucci developed a series of food businesses starting in the late 1940s, including the Chun King line of Chinese foods.
-After selling Chun King in 1966, he founded Jeno’s Inc. in 1968, where he developed Pizza Rolls, a type of egg roll filled with pizza ingredients.
+After selling Chun King in 1966, he founded Jeno's Inc. in 1968, where cook and product developer Beatrice Ojakangas developed pizza rolls, a type of egg roll filled with pizza ingredients.
 The first pizza roll flavor was cheese.
 In 1985, Paulucci sold his Jeno's Pizza Rolls brand to Pillsbury for $135 million.

 The Jeno's line of pizza rolls was rebranded as Totino's in 1993.

-Advertising

-In 2019, it was announced that the company would partner with Activision and the Call of Duty franchise for in-game unlocks through purchases of Totino's products.
+Totino's was acquired by General Mills with its purchase of Pillsbury in 2001.